Monkeysteingames/How-The-Web-Works/README.md

 What is an HTTP header?
 Give a couple examples of request and response headers you have seen.

 A message that lets clients and servers pass information to eachother with an HTTP request or response.
+Request Examples: Accept, Accept-Language
+Response Expamples: Keep-Alive, Last-Modified, Set-Cookie

 What are the processes that happen when you type “http://somesite.com/some/page.html” into a browser?

-The browser sends a request to the computer cache to see if we've visited this website, if not it will go through the router and then to my ISP.
-If the website is not located by the time we search our ISP the search gets sent a DNS sever.
-In this particular case the website was found but redirected to a new url that isn't the domain name that was looked up.
+The DNS translates the domain name into an IP address.
+The browser and OS search their cache to see if we've visited this site bfore.
+If the site is not located at this point the request gets sent off to the ISP.
+If it isn't located at this point it is searched through the DNS.
+In this particular case the sight we attempted to look up had redirected me to a seperate url.